I bit my lip. “Maybe we should move back to Perth and buy a house,” I suggested to Dave.

 Sometimes, when you’re overworked, you can fall into the habit of making the same mistakes over and over again.
 It’s easier to get tunnel vision and not realise why what you’re doing isn’t working.

 If you take the time to step back and relax, your mind will open and give you the space you need to look at what you’re doing objectively again.

 Have you ever written something, thought it was perfect, but then come back to it the next day and noticed a whole host of mistakes?
 It’s like that.

-One of the reasons why Dave and I have come to work at Hubud is because we wanted to be around like-minded people who really understand what we’re doing.
+One of the reasons why Dave and I spent time working at Hubud is because we wanted to be around like-minded people who really understand what we’re doing.

 We love our friends dearly but many of them don’t understand our nomadic life.
 Some of them even told us to ‘enjoy our holiday’ when we saw them in Perth for the last time.